angie-tucker/tplinkusa-outdoor/source/wireless_range.rst

 How to calculate the wireless range
 ===================================

-A good radio power is required for a successful radio communication.
-The original emitting radio power was usually marked as Tx power with the unit in dBm.
-The attached antenna enhance the radio wave with the unit in dBi.
+A good radio power is required for successful radio communication.
+The original emitting radio power is usually marked as Tx power with the unit in dBm.
+The attached antenna enhances the radio wave with the unit in dBi.
 The radio wave travels to the destination with attenuation.
 Gained with the receiving antenna again and finally reaching the receiver.
 If the receiver sensitivity is good enough, the signal can be successfully transmitted.

 .. image:: /images/FSPL_Allowance.png

 The transmitting power, receiving sensitivity, and antenna gains are known parameters when you choose the devices.
 The path loss can be the only variable.
 The path loss can be contributed by the equipment setup, transmitting medium, such as glass or wall,  reflection, deflection or other environmental factors.
 It is hard to estimate the path loss when the path condition is complicated.
 In practice, we will choose the clear line-of-sight wireless path to avoid the possible path loss.
 Then, we can assume the transmitter and the receiver are face to face with no obstacles in between and neglect the factors of the reflection and deflection.
-Under this condition, the major factor of the path loss is the Free Space Path Loss, FSPL.
+Under this condition, the major factors of path loss are the Free Space Path Loss, FSPL.

 The radio waves are directional and guided by the antenna.
-The CPE access point concentrates the waves in a limited angle of the direction.
+The CPE access point concentrates the waves in a limited direction angle.
 However, the receiver still cannot receive 100% of the transmitted power.
 As the distance between the transmitter and receiver increases, the receiving percentage decreases.
-The detailed calculation can be expressed by FSPL formula.
+This detailed calculation can be expressed by the FSPL formula.

 .. note::
    **Free Space Path Loss:** The path loss in free space is a radio wave decreases with distance by the inverse square law.
 The same amount of power spreads over an area proportional to the square of distance from the source. `External Reference`_ |ExtLink|

    |FSPL|